-Ty is an award-winning children’s book author, literacy advocate, and captivating motivational speaker.
+Ty is an award-winning children’s book author, literacy advocate, captivating motivational speaker, and honorary Doctorate recipient.
 In 2011 he founded Big Head Books, LLC, a literacy organization that aims to introduce children to the joys of reading.
 Ty travels around the country inspiring children and educating adults about the impacts of illiteracy.
 A three-time TedX presenter, Ty believes that literacy is the foundation for a successful life and promotes it with humor and enthusiasm.
-Ty’s work as an author and literacy advocate earned him the Massachusetts inaugural Martin Luther King Jr. Content of Character Award, as well as citations from the Massachusetts Governor, Senator, and the House of Representatives.
+Ty’s work as an author and literacy advocate earned him an honorary Doctor of Humane Letters degree from MCLA, the Massachusetts inaugural Martin Luther King Jr. Content of Character Award, and citations from the Massachusetts Governor, Senator, and the House of Representatives.
 Ty’s books have been featured on CNN, NBC Nightly News, The Steve Harvey Show, PBS and countless other media outlets.
 In 2012, Ty’s books were gifted to former First Lady Michelle Obama by his hometown mayor.
 He is the co-founder of the Read or Else movement and Danny Dollar Academy.

 Q&A With Ty